Jesus-Gonzalez/jeecommerce/README.md

 # Introduction

-*jeecommerce* is a ecommerce platform using Java as backend.
+*jeecommerce* is an ecommerce platform running Java as backend.

 # Tecnologies Used
 On the backend: